There has been a steady trend since the election that the relative position of young people has worsened in comparison with other groups.

 This week’s stats show that the labour market on its own will not deliver what’s needed.
 But a Labour government will.

 Stephen Timms MP is the shadow minister for Employment.
 Follow him on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.